In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Conclusions

+0.1cm To summarize, the accretion of plasma onto a PBH generates a minute variation of its mass $M_{\rm BH}$ after kinetic decoupling.
+This is not so for the heaviest objects for which a lower cut-off of order $\tilde{r}_{i} \sim 5$ should be applied on the post-collapse distribution.
+Given that DM annihilation subsequently erases the density profile, we do not expect accretion to modify the conclusions which we have derived in section~\ref{sec:constraints}.

-0.1cm This work is nevertheless a preliminary investigation of a rich and promising topic.
-It is meant to pave the road for further studies.
-As already mentioned, we have heuristically set the efficiency factor $f_{\rm eff}$ equal to $0.1$ in our study on the energy injected in the post-recombination plasma by DM annihilation inside minispikes.
+0.1cm As already mentioned, we have set the efficiency factor $f_{\rm eff}$ equal to $0.1$ in our study on the energy injected in the post-recombination plasma by DM annihilation inside minispikes.
 We plan to reinvestigate the CMB constrains using the public code {\tt CLASS}.
 The factor $f_{\rm eff}$ and redshift $z_{\rm CMB}$ of injection will be correctly taken care of.

 0.1cm Another project should focuse on the possibility that minispikes may appear today as bright point-like sources in the $\gamma$-ray sky.
 These ultra-compact haloes behave like the DM skirts potentially surrounding intermediate mass black holes.
 It is conceivable that the observational programs dedicated to the latter could be applied to search for the former.